uvapl/uva-prog-physics/40 Quiz/10 Quiz/10 Quiz.md

 Submit your quiz programs here.
-You need to implement correctly 2 out of 3.

-**You cannot use len() and sum() in your implementations!!**
+It needs to be one file, containing 1 or more functions that implement each quiz assignment.
+Please provide a test for each assignment.